Alexis Schwarzenbach

-Alexis Schwarzenbach (/de/; born 1971) is a Swiss historian, curator and author.
+Alexis Caspar Schwarzenbach (/de/; born 1971) is a Swiss historian, curator and author.
 He is a member of the prominent Schwarzenbach family.

 Early life and education

 Schwarzenbach was born in 1971 in Zürich, Switzerland, to François Schwarzenbach (b.
 1939) and Sybille Schwarzenbach (née Sigg).
 His father is a businessman and heir to Robert Schwarzenbach & Co, formerly the world's largest silk concern.
 He has two younger sisters and a brother.

 He is a great-nephew of Annemarie Schwarzenbach and a great-great-grandson of Renée Schwarzenbach-Wille.
 Hence he is also of patrilineal descent of Ulrich Wille and Robert Miles Sloman.
 He is only very distantly related to Urs Schwarzenbach, proprietor of the Dolder Grand Hotel.
 He has Swiss, German and English ancestry.

 In 1990, Schwarzenbach completed his Matura, at Freies Gymnasium Zürich and studied Modern History at Balliol College, Oxford completing a Bachelor of Arts in 1994.
 He received his PhD in 1997 from European University Institute.